TurboGears/tg2docs/docs/main/FormBasics.rst

 Your users may not appreciate the simplicity of a standard multi-select.
 Getting users to hold down the Control key while selecting multiple items is difficult.
-Luckily we have built a widget utilizing the Dojo library which makes this a little more intuative for the users.
+Luckily we have built a widget utilizing the Dojo library which makes this a little more intuitive for the users.
 If you would like to take advantage of this capability, all we must do is swap out our AddRecordForm with the one provided by sprox.dojo.
 The code looks like this::